-- Along with Montreal Botanical Garden, the city owns three other popular attractions: the Planetarium, Biodome and Biosphere.
+- Along with Montreal Botanical Garden, the city owns three other popular attractions: the Planetarium, Biodome, and Biosphere.
 All require separate entrance fees.
 The Planetarium originally opened in 1966 but was extensively refurbished and reopened in 2013 with great wheelchair access.
 The Biodome was originally built by the city for the 1976 summer Olympics and is known for its realistic displays of different environmental regions found in North America.
-The Biosphere was originally designed a built for the World’s Faire but today the museum hosts exhibits on sustainable practices.
+The Biosphere was originally designed a built for the World’s Faire but today the museum hosts an exhibit on sustainable practices.

-- Bell Center Arena is home to NHL hockey team, the Canadiens.
+- Bell Center Arena is home to the NHL hockey team, the Canadiens.
 This hockey arena is the biggest in the NHL as of 2014.
 Fifty-eight spaces in the arena are designated to be accessible.
 Guests needing access are permitted to have only one companion.
 Certain accessible seating areas have an extra shield of glass which some may find a little obstructive or excessive.

 - The Olympic Stadium was specially created for the 1976 summer games.
 Its current multipurpose use includes football, soccer and basketball.
 Large concerts are also performed here.
 Accessible seating is available with advanced notice, see details on the ticket office page.